kelapa148/web/_data/people/bayu.md

 title: Bayu Mahendra
 thumbnail: /assets/people/bayu.jpg
 position: member
-metaDescription: Undergraduate student
+metaDescription: Data Engineer
 order: 3
 ---

-Bayu is currently an undergraduate student at the Department of Computer Engineering, STMIK Profesional.
+Bayu is currently working as a data engineer at OVO, graduated from the Department of Computer Engineering, STMIK Profesional.

 Her research interests are applying machine learning and deep learning in data informatics and working on data simulation.